HOW DO WE ARRANGE A BAPTISM?

 You will be pleased to know that there is no charge for a Baptism service!
 We will also provide a Baptism certificate and cards for Godparents at no cost to you.

 During the service, a collection will be taken and you will be able to make a donation then.
-Our Churches rely solely on the contributions of parishioners to pay for all the community-building work we do with adults and children, and the upkeep of our buildings (we do not get money from either government or the Church of England centrally).
+We also have the facility for people to make donations electronically.
+Our Churches rely solely on the contributions of parishioners and visitors to pay for all the community-building work we do with adults and children, and the upkeep of our buildings (we do not get money from either government or the Church of England centrally).
 So please do give generously.

 If you want to know more about supporting the Church on a regular basis by joining the Parish Giving Scheme, please let us know and we will give you a form.
 If you are a tax-payer, please consider making your donation a Gift Aid payment, allowing us to reclaim the tax you have already paid on your gift.